 Template development with ASP.NET MVC is supported since version 7.
-The Alloy templates are created as an example of how to build an Optimizely site with good characteristics, both in terms of maintainability and performance.
+The Alloy templates are created as an example of how to build a CMS site with good characteristics, both in terms of maintainability and performance.
 They also show an example of how conventions in MVC can be tuned to suit a website like Alloy.

 Alloy is using MVC (Model-View-Controller) but CMS supports Razor Pages and templates built in client-side frameworks as well.

-This allows us to easily add views for page types by following the above convention for view locations.
+This lets you add views for page types by following the above convention for view locations.
 For page types that require a controller, all we need to do is to create one which is more specific in terms of what page type it handles.